ka-architect/aws-solutions-architect-associate/topics/data/s3-object-storage/README.md

     - low latency, high throughput, can sustain 2 AWS failures
     - Use cases: big data analytics, mobile/gaming apps, content
 - **S3 Standard IA**
+    - Objects must be stored for at least 30 days in the current storage before migrating to Standard IA
     - Infrequently access data, rapid access if needed, pay-per-retrieval
     - cheaper than standard
     - 99.9% availability, used for DR/Backups
 - **S3 One Zone IA**
     - HA in 1 AZ, risk of data loss of AZ destroyed, 99.5% availability
+    - Objects must be stored for at least 30 days in the current storage before migrating to One Zone IA
     - Used for secondary backup, recreatable data
 - **S3 Glacier:** low cost storage, price for storage & object retrieval, used as archive or backup
     - **Instant Retrieval** backup access within ms (once per quarter data), minimum 90 day storage